vsbabu/cronicle/README.md

 # Cronicle

 A simple Spring Boot Java server to keep track of whether your cron jobs ran or not.
+There are many paid services that do this, but I found it too expensive for doing such a thing.
+Also, wanted to get muscle memory refreshed on typing in Java code :)

+## Design

+![Design][cronicle.png]

+There are two tables viz., `job` and `job_run`. `job` holds the crons and `job_run` is a child table that has past runs and *one* future runs record added for each job.
+State machine for `job_run` is like below.

+* UNSCHEDULED -> SCHEDULED
+* SCHEDULED -> RUNNING
+* RUNNING -> SUCCESS
+* RUNNING -> FAILED
+* SCHEDULED -> DID_NOT_RUN

+There is one cron inside the JVM that marks old jobs that didn't get to a terminal state, as FAILED or DID_NOT_RUN.

+You will need to call APIs to mark your job as started or finished.
+See the script `cronicle_client_wrapper.sh` to just wrap your existing job in your crontab entry with minimal effort.

+Finally, when a `job_run` gets into terminal state via API or via cron inside the JVM, it raises a reactor event.
+You can add your own program in property file to be called on this event.

 ## Installation